Using calculated columns in Power BI Desktop

 Now Jeff has the field he wants.

 He can add it to his report canvas along with the number of shipments.
-Very quickly and with minimal effort, Jeff now has a City, State field.
-He can add to just about any type of visualization.
-Jeff even sees that when he creates a map visualization, Power BI Desktop even knows how to read the City, State values in his new column.
+Very quickly and with minimal effort, Jeff now has a City, State field he can add to just about any type of visualization.
+Jeff sees that when he creates a map visualization, Power BI Desktop even knows how to read the City, State values in his new column.

 We’ve only provided a quick introduction to calculated columns here.
 Be sure to see the Create calculated columns in Power BI Desktop tutorial, where you can download a sample file and get step-by-step lessons on how to create more columns.